-The program Educational Objectives of the BS in Computer Information Systems (CIS) program are to ensure that graduates will have the following:
+The program Educational Objectives of the BS in Information Systems (IS) program are to ensure that graduates will have the following:

-- 1. The acquisition of quantitative, analytical, problem-solving, and modern business, programming, and technology skills needed to perform effectively in a business environment as an information scientist and/or a graduate student - 2.
-The interpersonal skills essential for productive teamwork and effective written, oral, and graphical communication skills in public setti. - 3.
+1. The acquisition of quantitative, analytical, problem-solving, and

+- modern business, programming, and technology skills needed to perform effectively in a business environment as an information scientist and/or a graduate student - 2.
+The interpersonal skills essential for productive teamwork and effective written, oral, and graphical communication skills in public settings - 3.
 The professional and social responsibilities and knowledge of ethical values of modern local and global information technology.